MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-28.md

 ---
 title: Dimensions - Detail (report)
-description: Analyse your general ledger with dimension detail by building a grouping of dimensions for each permutation of dimension values, and view a breakdown of general ledger (G/L) entries for each segment.
+description: Analyze your general ledger with dimension detail by building groups of dimensions for combinations of dimension values, and view a breakdown of general ledger entries for each segment.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf